ClonyPDF home

 The hair visibility requirement is not identical across all countries — it follows a common ICAO baseline (face must be clearly visible, unobscured), but each issuing authority interprets the specifics differently.
 The US State Department, UK HMPO, Government of Canada, and Australian Passport Office each publish their own guidance, and while they agree on the core principle, they differ on details such as whether ears must be visible, how fringe over the forehead is assessed, and how voluminous natural hair is handled in facial proportion calculations.

 But what if my hair is naturally very large or voluminous?
 Naturally voluminous hair — including afro-textured, tightly curled, or high-volume styles — is permitted in all major passport-issuing countries, provided your face remains fully visible.
 The requirement concerns face visibility, not hair size.
-However, very large hairstyles can affect the face-to-photo-height ratio measurement, which is why it is worth running your photo through a compliance checker before submitting.
+However, very large hairstyles can affect the face-to-photo-height ratio measurement, which is why it is worth checking your photo against the head size rules before submitting.

 But what if I wear a headscarf or religious head covering?
 Religious and cultural head coverings are subject to their own rules, which vary considerably by country and situation.
 This page covers hair rules only.
 For head coverings, see our dedicated Passport Photo Head Covering Rules page.